Don’t forget, you are the hero of your own story. (Greg Boyle)

 Why Is Hero Image Important?

 Why is it hero?
-There are several points answering this question.
+There are several points to answer this question.

 - Attention and impression.
 First, because it activates the power of visual perception from the first seconds.
 No secret, there is no much time to impress the first-time visitor to the website or to catch attention to new offers.
 The hero image gives a chance to impress the users as fast as possible.